Criminal Convictions That May Disqualify You From a CCW Permit in Pennsylvania

 Almost all serious criminal convictions and any violent convictions result in the loss of your concealed carry permit in Pennsylvania.
 The good news though, is that misdemeanors will not necessarily revoke your license.

-Will I Lose My Gun Rights for a DUI in Pennsylvania?
+Will I Lose My Gun Rights for a Pennsylvania DUI?

 If you are arrested for a first or second DUI this will not affect your ability to carry a firearm.